BowinYem/Game/Game/Overview.md

 - Collision Implementation TO DO:
-    - In the Pool constructors, change so that you aren't hardcoding the 50x50 collision box
-    - The current implementation works only when the pool sizes are both 1
-    - Move the call to GameRendererDrawRect in the Pool classes to the Entity class.
+    - In the Pool constructors, change so that you aren't hardcoding the 50x50 collision box OK - The current implementation works only when the pool sizes are both 1 OK - Move the call to GameRendererDrawRect in the Pool classes to the Entity class.
 Do this if the COLLISION_DEBUG PP variable is defined.
+    - Create an IDE variable COLLISION_DEBUG

 - Should GameSystems::window and GameSystems::renderer be shared_ptrs?
 Should they instead be unique_ptrs?